harissonsofia/design/FutureFeatures.md

 techniques such as double-double arithmetic.
 If we standardize 128-bit floating point in WebAssembly, it will probably be standard IEEE-754 quadruple precision.

-## Floating point library intrinsics

-These operations aren't needed for the MVP because they can be implemented in WebAssembly code and linked into WebAssembly modules at small size cost (as is traditionally done through C libraries such as libm).
-This approach:

-* Avoids a non-trivial specification burden for their semantics, precision, and performance.
-* Allows developers to make different application-specific tradeoffs of precision/robustness versus performance, while still getting deterministic results across implementations.
-* Reduces the implementation burden for WebAssembly, since more than the few math functions listed below may be needed by different developers.

-[Dynamic linking](FutureFeatures.md#dynamic-linking) will also allow caching of libm, making this already low-cost sharing trivial.

-Adding these intrinsics would potentially allow for better high-level backend optimization of these intrinsics that require builtin knowledge of their semantics.
-WebAssembly may support these operations in the future if data shows it would be useful.
-The rounding behavior of these operations would need clarification.

-  * `float64.sin`: trigonometric sine
-  * `float64.cos`: trigonometric cosine
-  * `float64.tan`: trigonometric tangent
-  * `float64.asin`: trigonometric arcsine
-  * `float64.acos`: trigonometric arccosine
-  * `float64.atan`: trigonometric  arctangent
-  * `float64.atan2`: trigonometric arctangent with two arguments
-  * `float64.exp`: exponentiate e
-  * `float64.ln`: natural logarithm
-  * `float64.pow`: exponentiate
-  * `float32.sin`: trigonometric sine
-  * `float32.cos`: trigonometric cosine
-  * `float32.tan`: trigonometric tangent
-  * `float32.asin`: trigonometric arcsine
-  * `float32.acos`: trigonometric arccosine
-  * `float32.atan`: trigonometric  arctangent
-  * `float32.atan2`: trigonometric arctangent with two arguments
-  * `float32.exp`: exponentiate e
-  * `float32.ln`: natural logarithm
-  * `float32.pow`: exponentiate

 ## Full IEEE-754 conformance